casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 ## Examples

-As a good starting point, you can also look into `examples/` directory to see the most common usage scenarios (`install.ts` and `usage.ts`).
-You can even install the contract and run the example scenario by running the `npm run example:install` and `npm run example:usage`.
+As a good starting point, you can also look into the `examples/` directory to see the most common usage scenarios (`install.ts` and `usage.ts`).
+You can install the contract and run the example scenario by running the `npm run example:install` and `npm run example:usage`.
 You will just need to provide following env variables (preferebly in a `client-js/.env`).

 ```
 NODE_URL=http://localhost:11101/rpc